FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_certificates/t_st_storeCertificatesInHSM.md

 ## Install and configure the HSM

-<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> maintains a keystore that stores references to the certificates stored in the HSM.
-Before you configure the HSM, decide on a location for the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> keystore file, for example, `<FILEDRIVEHOME>/lib/certs/hsm.keystore`.
+{{< SecureTransport/componentshortname  >}} maintains a keystore that stores references to the certificates stored in the HSM.
+Before you configure the HSM, decide on a location for the {{< SecureTransport/componentshortname  >}} keystore file, for example, `<FILEDRIVEHOME>/lib/certs/hsm.keystore`.

 1. Install the nShield hardware.
 2. Install the nShield software, including the JCA/JCE cryptography service provider (CSP) on the system where the FTP Server and the HTTP Server run.
 Note the following values: